Jeanie-Rodriguez/Jeanie-Rodriguez.github.io/index.markdown

 author: Jeanie Rodriguez
 author_profile: true
 ---

 ![jeanie rodriguez](/assets/css/images/jeanie.png){: .avatar}
-I'm a dedicated and detail-oriented professional with a passion for crafting clear, concise, and impactful documentation.
+Hello, I'm Jeanie Rodriguez and I'm a dedicated and detail-oriented professional with a passion for crafting clear, concise and impactful documentation.
 Explore some of my recent works below to see how I can bring clarity and precision to your projects, or visit my **[Work Samples](/worksamples)** page to see a categorized list of additional projects I've worked on.